IllusorySoftware/UnrealModUnlocker-Public/README.md

 ## How to use:
-**Step 1:** Build the source for 64-Bit Release / or download the binary from the "Actions -> Summary" page.
+**Step 1:** Build the source for 64-Bit Release / or download the binary from the "Actions -> Latest Worflow Run -> Summary" page.

 **Step 2:** Rename output DLL to dxgi.dll